Skip to contents

 na.rm.group

-TRUE if you want to remove the NAs in quali_var, group and facet.
-FALSE if you want to create NA categories for quali_var, group and facet.
+TRUE if you want to remove observations with NA on the group.
+FALSE if you want to create a group with the NA values for the group variable.
 Default is TRUE.

 na.rm.facet